 This consultation is just another example of the government’s attempt to eradicate our collective ability to hold power to account.
-It follows the Policing Bill, the Judicial Review Bill, the Covert Human Intelligence Sources Act 2021, and plans to scrap the Electoral Commission.
-Oh, and don’t forget the impending threat of the Pegasus project.
+It follows the Policing Bill, the Judicial Review Bill, the Covert Human Intelligence Sources Act 2021, and plans to ‘reform’ the Electoral Commission, not to mention the impending threat of the Pegasus project.
 All of these sinister possibilities focus on the erosion of freedom and the silencing of dissent.

 Historically, whistleblowers and the journalists who work with them have exposed serious misdeeds and illegal activities by the government.
 MI6’s involvement with the CIA’s rendition and torture programme, the uncovering of mass surveillance, lies over the Falklands war; none of these scandals are likely to have been exposed under proposed reforms.